lwjglgamedev/lwjglbook-bookcontents-leg/chapter23/chapter23.md

 private boolean selected;
 ```

 Then we need to be able to use that value in the scene shaders.
-Let’s start with the fragment shader (```scene_fragment.fs```).
+Let’s start with the fragment shader (```scene_fragment.frag```).
 In this case, we will assume that we receive a flag, from the vertex shader, that will determine if the fragment to be rendered belongs to a selected object or not.

 ```glsl
 in float outSelected;